isomerpages/govtech-stp/_student-pass-holder-lane/00a-stpl-overview.md

   <li style="font-size:18px; line-height:1.5;">a non-designated flight.</li>
   </ol>

-They must ensure that they meet the requirements of the type of flight that they are taking.
+They must meet the requirements for the type of flight that they are taking.

 #### (A) Designated Flights

-For those travelling from Hong Kong to Singapore on a flight designated by the Singapore Government and Hong Kong Government, they will be allowed to go about their activities upon entry into Singapore, without a need to serve a Stay-Home Notice (SHN).
+For those travelling from Hong Kong to Singapore on a flight designated by the Singapore Government and Hong Kong Government under the ATB, they will be allowed to go about their activities upon entry into Singapore, without a need to serve a Stay-Home Notice (SHN).

-In order to be eligible to take a designated flight, they are required to:
+To be eligible to take a designated ATB flight, they are required to:
 <ol style="font-size:18px; list-style-type:disc;">
-  <li style="font-size:18px; line-height:1.5;">remain in Hong Kong and/or Singapore in the last 14 consecutive days before departure from Hong Kong; and </li>
+  <li style="font-size:18px; line-height:1.5;">remain in Hong Kong and/or Singapore in the last 14 consecutive days before departure from Hong Kong; and</li>
-  <li style="font-size:18px; line-height:1.5;">undergo a COVID-19 polymerase chain reaction (PCR) test within 72 hours before the scheduled departure time of the designated flight from Hong Kong to Singapore at one of the <a href="https://www.coronavirus.gov.hk/pdf/List_of_recognised_laboratories.pdf">testing institutions</a> recognised by the Hong Kong Government, and obtain a test result certificate in English stating the following:
+  <li style="font-size:18px; line-height:1.5;">undergo a COVID-19 polymerase chain reaction (PCR) test within 72 hours before the scheduled departure time of the designated ATB flight from Hong Kong to Singapore at one of the <a href="https://www.coronavirus.gov.hk/pdf/List_of_recognised_laboratories.pdf">testing institutions</a> recognised by the Hong Kong Government, and obtain a test result certificate in English stating the following:
   <ol style="font-size:18px; list-style-type:lower-roman;">
   <li style="font-size:18px; line-height:1.5;">Traveller’s name, date of birth, and passport number (as indicated in his/her passport);</li>
     <li style="font-size:18px; line-height:1.5;">A negative COVID-19 PCR test result;</li>